Post Job Opportunities Here – Use an accordion for each individual posting to make navigation easier!

 Marketing Statement: We encourage you to read and understand the https://careers.state.gov/downloads/files/eight-qualities-of-overseas-employees before you apply.

-Summary: The U.S. Mission in Niamey, Niger is seeking eligible and qualified applicants for the position of Administrative Clerk in the Community Liaison Office.
+Summary: The U.S. Mission in Niamey, Niger is seeking eligible and qualified applicants for the position of Plumbing Supervisor in the Facilities Maintenance Section.

 Start date: Candidate must be able to begin working within a reasonable period of time of receipt of agency authorization and/or clearances/certifications or their candidacy may end.